Mesalazine

 Mesalazine, also known as mesalamine or 5-aminosalicylic acid (5-ASA), is a medication used to treat inflammatory bowel disease, including ulcerative colitis and Crohn's disease.
 It is generally used for mildly to moderately severe disease.
 It is taken by mouth or rectally.
-The formulations which are taken by mouth appear to be similarly effective.
+The formulations which are taken by mouth appear to be similarly-effective.

 Common side effects include headache, nausea, abdominal pain, and fever.
 Serious side effects may include pericarditis, liver problems, and kidney problems.
 Use in pregnancy and breastfeeding appears safe.
 In people with a sulfa allergy certain formulations may result in problems.
 Mesalazine is an aminosalicylate and anti-inflammatory.
 It works by direct contact with the intestines.

 Mesalazine was approved for medical use in the United States in 1987.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
-In 2020, it was the 184th most commonly prescribed medication in the United States, with more than 2 million prescriptions.
+In 2023, it was the 202nd most commonly prescribed medication in the United States, with more than 2 million prescriptions.

 Medical uses

 It is used to treat inflammatory bowel disease, including ulcerative colitis and Crohn's disease (effective only in colonic diseases).

-It is generally used for mildly to moderately active disease.
-It is taken by mouth or rectally.
-The formulations which are taken by mouth appear to be similarly effective.
+In 2022 Germany introduced guidance to use mesalamine to treat acute uncomplicated diverticulitis.

 Side effects

+Most often reported side effects are headache, nausea, diarrhea, and abdominal pain.

+Very rarely, use of mesalazine has been associated with an exacerbation of the symptoms of colitis, Stevens–Johnson syndrome, and erythema multiforme.

+Pregnancy

-There are no data on use in pregnant women, but the drug does cross the placenta and is excreted in breast milk.
+There is no data on use in pregnant women, but the drug does cross the placenta and is excreted in breast milk.
 The drug should not be used in children under two years of age, people with kidney disease, or people who are allergic to aspirin.

-Side effects are primarily gastrointestinal but may also include headache; GI effects include nausea, diarrhea and abdominal pain.
-There have been scattered reports of various problems when the oral form is used, including: problems caused by myelosuppression (leukopenia, neutropenia, agranulocytosis, aplastic anaemia, and thrombocytopenia), as well as hair loss, peripheral neuropathy, pancreatitis, liver problems, myocarditis and pericarditis, allergic and fibrotic lung reactions, lupus erythematosus-like reactions and rash (including urticaria), drug fever, interstitial nephritis and nephrotic syndrome, usually reversible on withdrawal.
-Very rarely, use of mesalazine has been associated with an exacerbation of the symptoms of colitis, Stevens Johnson syndrome and erythema multiforme.